Paperspace/Docs/get-started/core-concepts/README.md

 #### [Persistent Storage](../../data/data-overview/#persistent-storage) \(legacy\)

 Persistent storage is a persistent filesystem automatically mounted on every Notebook and is ideal for storing data like images, datasets, model checkpoints, and more.
+Gradient Dataset versions are automatically cached to persistent storage for performance.
 Learn more [here](../../data/data-overview/#persistent-storage).